amuramoto/messenger-platform-postman-collection/README.md

 ## Environment Variables

+This collection makes liberal use of [Postman environment variables](https://www.getpostman.com/docs/postman/environments_and_globals/manage_environments) to automate API requests to the greatest extent possible.
+Anytime you see `{{SOME_VAR_NAME}}` in a request body or URI, that's a Postman env var.

 ### Required Environment Variables

 **At a minimum** you should set these environment variables, since they are needed for almost all Messenger Platform API requests, especially message sends.